pnarimani/ZenExtended/README.md

 #### Example

-### AnimatedPanel
+### AnimatedUI
-Animated panels are available if you have `OpenJuice` and `UniTask` libraries.
+Animated UI is available if you have `OpenJuice` and `UniTask` libraries.
-`AnimatedPanel` will be disabled if you don't have either of those libraries.
+`AnimatedUI` will be disabled if you don't have either of those libraries.
 You can install these libraries from here:
 * [Install Open Juice](https://github.com/yoyo-studio/openjuice#installation)
 * [Install UniTask](https://github.com/Cysharp/UniTask#install-via-git-url)

-`AnimatedPanel` is a base class that inherits from `MonoSpawnable`.
+`AnimatedUI` is a base class that inherits from `MonoSpawnable`.
 It adds support to play Intro and Outro animations using `OpenJuice` transitions for an UI panel.

-This is the API of `AnimatedPanel`:
+This is the API of `AnimatedUI`:
 ```c#
 // If you want to do more initialization logic in Awake, override this method.
 // Don't forget to call base.Awake() if you override this method.